matao1984/temcompanion/README.md

 - Gatan DigitalMicrograph format (*.dm3, *.dm4)
 - TIFF format (*.tiff, *.tif)
     - TemCompanion will try to read the pixel calibration if exists
+- MRC format (*.mrc)
+    - This should be a stack of 2d images, e.g., tomography data.
+If the txt metadata file exists, it will be loaded as well.
 - Common image formats (*.tiff, *.jpg, *.png, etc) ,
     - TemCompanion will try to convert the image into RGB and ignore calibration.
+- Image series
+    - TemCompanion will search the given folder for the supported files with the same extention as the selected file.
+A dialog will then pop up that allows to reorder and delete files to be loaded.
+Then all files will be loaded as a 3D image stack.

 - New formats can be added, given enough interests and the format is supported by ``rsciio``.
 A complete list of supported formats can be found [here](https://hyperspy.org/rosettasciio/supported_formats/index.html).